JaeGif/Rohit_Portfolio/README.md

 5. Entries follow the format: {"src": "URL"}, "URL" ===> "/assets/gallery/'FILENAME'" Every field except the laast field needs a comma after it.
 6. Save changes, run the site locally to make sure it looks how you'd like it to

-# FIELD TYPES
+#### FIELD TYPES

 You can only edit publications.json with the correct field types.
 If you enter a number in a string field it will break Types can be found at src/types/data.d.ts
 The type file is READ ONLY
-Do not edit the type file without consulting me first, the site will not compile If you want to add new fields, that can be done, but multiple files will need changing so please consult me first
+Do not edit the type file without consulting me first, the site will not compile If you want to add new fields, that can be done, but multiple files will need changing so please consult me first.

-# ALWAYS VIEW SITE LOCALLY BEFORE COMMITTING!!!

-## ALWAYS VIEW SITE LOCALLY BEFORE COMMITTING!

-### ALWAYS VIEW SITE LOCALLY BEFORE COMMITTING!
+### PUSH CHANGES LIVE

 #### ALWAYS VIEW SITE LOCALLY BEFORE COMMITTING

-Anyway if you've viewed your site locally before committing, go ahead and commit using the commands in the terminal
+Commit using the commands in the terminal

 `git commit -a -m "COMMENT TO DESCRIBE THE INTENTION OF THE COMMIT"`

 type your commit message and save the message, finally type in the terminal:

 `git push origin main`

+Alternatively, use VSCode's built in git tools to stage changes, commit and push to remote.

 After this is complete, your site will rebuild automatically.
 Changes to the main git branch will be reflected on your site in ~ 2mins.
 If it's been a while (~1hr) and the changes are not reflected, first try emptying youur cache, then contact me as there may have been a problem with your commit and I will handle it.